-The Private Psychedelic Reel – the Chemical Brothers
+Setting Sun – the Chemical Brothers

 If minor revolutions in electronica bubbled beneath the surface of 90s club and pop culture, this duo represented their blockbuster breakthrough.
 Despite common accusations of the genre’s emotionless, reductive and repetitive nature, this song is great.